Office of the Assistant Secretary for Public and Indian Housing, HUD.

 Executive Order 13132, Federalism

-Executive Order 13132 (entitled “Federalism”) prohibits an agency from publishing any rule that has federalism implications if the rule either imposes substantial direct compliance costs on state and local governments and is not required by statute, or the rule preempts state law, unless the agency meets the consultation and funding requirements of section 6 of the Order.
+Executive Order 13132 (entitled “Federalism”) prohibits an agency from Start Printed Page 1869publishing any rule that has federalism implications if the rule either imposes substantial direct compliance costs on state and local governments and is not required by statute, or the rule preempts state law, unless the agency meets the consultation and funding requirements of section 6 of the Order.
 This rule does not have federalism implications and would not impose substantial direct compliance costs on state and local governments nor preempt state law within the meaning of the Order.

 Unfunded Mandates Reform Act